digitalrebar/doc/development/dev_env/README.rst

    cd ~/digitalrebar/deploy/compose && docker-compose restart rebar_api
    ```

-You may make any Rails configuration changes by created a personal ``core/rails/config/environments/production.rb`` file.
-Since we git ignore ``production.rb`` personal versions can be left in place.
+Rails configuration changes may be made to the ``core/rails/config/environments/production.rb`` file.
+If a Pull Request to update code is made, please remember to exclude that file from the file list.